-Following is a good reminder written by Maria Adang, our ACC Coordinator:
+Following is a reminder from Maria Adang, our ACC Coordinator:

 Welcome to our community comprised of your neighbors in Anasazi Trails and Anasazi Meadows, all of whom are members of the Anasazi Homeowners Association.
 Our neighborhood was formed in 2003 and we work together to ensure it remains the premier community in Placitas.